csc-training/elements-of-hpc/running-supercomputer/operating_systems.md

 thousands of CPU cores), even miniscule overheads in the operating system can add up and limit the performance.

-The license fees of proprietary operating are typically based on the number of CPUs, and in supercomputer there are **lots** of CPUs.
+The license fees of proprietary operating systems are typically based on the number of CPUs, and in supercomputer there are **lots** of CPUs.
 As Linux is generally free, it allows also considerable savings in the software costs.